trimble-oss/website-modus.trimble.com/content/foundations-writing-style.md

 ## Organizing Information

-Once you know who the users are and what they want to do, you can start to organize content logically and in a ay that users will recognize.
-Good organization helps users to navigate through the software easily, without creative excessive cognitive load.
+Once you know who the users are and what they want to do, you can start to organize content logically and in a way that users will recognize.
+Good organization helps users to navigate through the software easily, without creating excessive cognitive load.

 ## Writing Style Guide

-The following writing style guide was first developed in 1997, when we were a new team and we wanted to ensure consistency across all the publications we were developing for various products.
+The following writing style guide was first developed in 1997 to ensure consistency across all the publications we were developing for various products.

 Our main references are: